-Meeting the Needs of LGBT Elders
+Meeting the Needs of LGBTQIA+ Older Adults

-Description: With the increased acceptance of members of the Lesbian, Gay, Bisexual, Transgender, and Questioning (LGBTQ) communities, aging LGBTQ members have more opportunities to "come out of the shadows."
+Description: With the increased acceptance of people who identify as Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, and Asexual (LGBTQIA+), aging creates more opportunities to "come out of the shadows."
 Yet many still face harassment, discrimination, or benign neglect in health care and long-term care services.
-This presentation addresses common challenges and how the aging network can be empowered to better serve LGBT seniors and their partners, using multi-media experiential learning, and including representatives from LGBT aging services.
+This presentation addresses common challenges and how the aging network can be empowered to better serve the aging LGBTQIA community, their partners and caregivers.

-- 1. Identify health risks associated with chronic experiences of LGBTQ older adults

-- 2. Build resilience skills for coping

-- 3. Access culturally affirming resources
+- 1. Identify health risks associated with the experiences of LGBTQ older adults - 2.
+Build resilience skills for coping - 3.
+Access sensitive, welcoming, and affirming resources